-- 10. WARNING!
+- 1. WARNING!
 Do not use suspended scaffolds unless: - a.
 You are wearing a personal fall arrest system that meets or exceeds your application requirements. - b.
-You have personally made sure that: - i. the support system is complete, properly assembled, counterweighted (or otherwise anchored), and tied off; and, - ii. hoists and platforms are not overloaded. - c.
+You have personally made sure that: - i. the roof support system is complete, properly assembled, counterweighted (or otherwise anchored), tied off, and not overloaded; and, - ii. hoists and platforms are not overloaded. - c.
 The wire rope is free of defects and is the size and type specified for the hoist; - d.
 Guardrails and toe boards are properly installed; - e.
-The primary suspension wire rope is vertical. - 11.
+The primary suspension wire rope is vertical. - 2.
 Use approved personnel harnesses, lanyards, rope grabs, and independent lifelines at all times.
-Attach the lifelines to a structural member of the building or structure, never to part of the rigging unless specifically designed for this purpose. - 12.
-Avoid electrical power lines.
-Ensure the platform cannot swing or be blown within 10 feet of a power line.
-NEVER, under any circumstances, rig a platform above power lines. - 13.
-Comply with all local, provincial and federal safety codes and equipment instructions. - 14.
-If you hear any strange noises or if the hoist does not appear to work normally, stop using it immediately.
-Do not continue to use the equipment until it has been repaired. - 15.
-Do NOT allow anyone under suspended equipment.
-If necessary, provide protection below the suspended equipment to prevent injury to people from falling objects.
-Use lanyards to secure tools and materials from falling on personnel below. - 16.
-Do NOT reset the overspeed brake until you have first read and completely understood the Troubleshooting Guidelines in this manual (which begin on Page 27).
+Attach the lifelines to a structural member of the building or structure, never to part of the rigging unless specifically designed for this purpose. - 3.
+Lock all electrical connections and support with strain relief devices. - 4.
+Ensure that the electric power cord and wire rope are long enough to allow full travel of the suspended access equipment. - 5.
+Do NOT allow anyone under suspended access equipment.
+If necessary, provide netting or other protection below the suspended access equipment to prevent objects from falling on people below.
+Use lanyards to secure tools and materials from falling. - 6.
+Consider stopping work or adding stabilization at wind speeds of 25 mph or more when working on a 2-line suspended platform.
+When working on a single line platform, stabilization should be used in winds above 20 mph.
+Avoid carrying large panels of material which can act like a sail in high winds. - 7.
+Avoid electric power lines.
+Ensure the platform cannot swing or be blown nearer than 10 feet to an electric power line.
+Check your local codes for minimum distances.
+NEVER, under any circumstances, rig a platform above electric power lines.